danfuzz/samizdat/doc/language-guide/a02-token-grammar-1.md

     # |
         "->" | "::" | ".." | "<>"
     |
-        # These are only needed in Layer 1.
+        # These are introduced in Layer 1.
         "{/" | "/}"
     # |
         # Layer 2 introduces additional definitions here.